JulioCOropeza/vistra/README.md

 ```
 ###### <google_binary></google_binary>
 ```
-<google_binary>../controllers/src/main/resources/chromedriver</google_binary>
+<google_binary>../xform-controllers/src/main/resources/chromedriver</google_binary>
 ```
 5. Then run the tests and they should open chrome

 ** NOTE: Please keep in mind that this changes should be only in your local if you are using a Mac device.
-Please DO NOT PUSH these files ("testng.xml" and "Config.xml") to the repository.
+Please DO NOT PUSH these files ("TestNG xmls" and "config.xml") to the repository.

 ## Running the tests
 This project used TestNG to run test cases.
 For references go to:[TestNG](http://testng.org/doc/selenium.html)